delacruzkb/JapaneseStudyTool/README.md

 Story mode:

-+half of the screen dedicated to loading google translate page
++half of the screen dedicated to loading google translate page in a webView

 +half of the screen dedicated to presenting nouns/verbs/adjectives/grammar points/other expressions

-+Goal: write a story/scenario with the given information in japanese, then see if when translated bac itn english, was it the intended story?
++Goal: write a story/scenario with the given information in japanese, then see if when translated back into english, was it the intended story?

 FlashCard Mode:

 +Simple flashcard for testing terms in japanese (hiragana or kanji) to english and vice versa

+Stroke practice:
++ Practice the strokes for kanji

 Add Term: